We Teach as We Were Taught

 Regardless of what you determine is appropriate, have parents sign a general permission slip at the start of the year.

 If you know the poems, books and videos you will use, list those that are controversial, but still cover general topics and language that might arise over the year.
 Cover yourself, but it is good for the kids, too.
 Remember, your school and community are allies in doing what is best for kids.
-While you want to push them, the community tends to know things that might go too far (i.e., someone who was molested as a child).
+While you want to push them, the community tends to know things that might go too far (i.e., someone committed suicide, so “Dead Poets Society” might not be a good choice for a video).
 Knowing in September that options or alternatives are needed makes planning easy.
 When parents can support your inclusion of poetry and literature, classes are win-win for everyone involved.

 Yes, I know those of us who travel in literature are sometimes amazed by the views of others, but it can be an opportunity to have a larger discussion.
 We all say we want parents involved, and then we get upset when they try and do what is best for their child.
 By putting it all on the table, though, we open up rich dialogues that go in very interesting directions.
 It is a much more powerful technique than relying on student ignorance.

 Concerns can come from many corners, too.
 I once played Allen Ginsburg reading “America”, which contains an f-word.
 The students did not notice, but the aide in my room did.
 She told the nurse, who told an administrator, who spoke with me.
 A few yeas later, a new principal came to our school with a K-4 background.
 When a controversial reading came up, she was shocked to learn that our library was filled with books like The Chocolate War and Speak.
 Parents were my allies, in part because they trusted me and knew the context of what we were doing.
 How did they know?
 I sent home a detailed permission slip with every possible text and video we might use, and, more important, the rationale.